 Early in 1875, the Rev. Wallace Carnahan, a circuit preacher, preached here and served in several towns.
 The Rev. Nelson Ayres arrived as vicar in Feb 1876.
 Still without a chapel, Fr.
 Ayres began to build our chapel with his own hands.
 The first service inside the chapel was held on April 15, 1877.

 Our chapel retains much of its original flavor, even though it was remodeled in 1938, and again in 1965.
 Amenities such as indoor bathrooms, a kitchen in our parish hall, and air conditioning have been added.
 You can still see the original hand-hewn beams in the high ceilings, woodwork and wood floors.
 The chancel window is the original stained glass window that was gifted to the parish in 1937.

-Today, The Rev. Phil Mason is the Interim Rector of this historic parish.
+Today, The Rev. Jim Kee-Rees is the Rector of this historic parish.
 Fr.
-Phil says that the people in this parish are open and accepting.
+Jim says that the people in this parish are open and accepting.
 “We are joyful, and there is much laughter amidst God’s work.
 Come as you are, be who you are here at Annunciation.”

 Annunciation hosts a community supper in the parish hall every Wednesday from 5 pm to 6 pm – No strings attached!
 Everyone is welcome.